gnebbia/vim_notes/sections/buffers_windows_and_tabs.md

 Most of the commands related to windows start with c-w, so:

-* `c-w n` "opens a new window with a new bufferbelow
+* `c-w n` "opens a new window with a new buffer below
 * `c-w s` "opens a new same split horizontally; also :sp
 * `c-w v` "opens a new same split vertically; also :vs
 * `c-w w` "cycles through open available windows
 * `c-w c` "closes the current window
 * `c-w o` "close every window in the current tabview but the current one
 * `c-w r` "swaps the position of windows
-* `c-w t` "break out current window into a new tabview
+* `c-w T` "break out current window into a new tabview
 * `c-w +` "increase size of the current window
 * `c-w -` "decrease size of the current window
 * `c-w |` "maximize window vertically